DockYard-Academy/curriculum/README.md

    - `brew install elixir`

 3. Install [Livebook](https://github.com/livebook-dev/livebook)
-   - `mix escript.install github livebook-dev/livebook`
+   - `mix escript.install hex livebook`
    - You may prefer to install [Livebook Desktop](https://livebook.dev/#install) instead of running Livebook with an `escript`.

 4. Start the Livebook server and open the navigation page where you can find the course reading material and associated exercises